How It Works

 Can I simply take courses for personal enrichment and decide later about pursing a certificate or degree-level option?

-However, please keep in mind that all the courses required in the first level, Associates Degree-Level in Messianic Jewish Studies, will not be all be available for another 3-5 years.
-We’re projecting adding 3-5 new courses a year.
+However, please keep in mind that all the courses required in the first level, Associates Degree-Level in Messianic Jewish Studies, will not be all be available for another 4-5 years.

 What degree-level academic program options will be offered how many courses do I need to complete to reach these levels?